kind3r/flexar-nft-converter/README.md

 > TODO: Vercel project, link GitHub, paste env

 ## TODO
-- Script to upload new Core collection metadata or copy from old V1
 - Queue transaction sending and configure concurrency limit
 - Config check script
 - Information in frontend about what it is and how it works